andraugust/andraugust.github.io/thermo-1.md

 If you zoom in closely on any object, you'll see nearly the same thing: countless molecules moving in rapid, random motion.

-In a solid, you'll see each molecule stay roughly in place but oscillate as if connected to its neighbors by springs.
-In a liquid you'll see molecules closely packed but unbound, bouncing off each other and spinning.
-A gas will look like a liquid, but with much more space between molecules.
+In a solid, the molecules stay roughly in place but oscillate as if connected to their neighbors by springs.
+In a liquid the molecules are closely packed but unbound, bouncing off each other and spinning.
+In a gas the molecules are like a liquid, but with much more space between each other.

-To put some numbers to the picture: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
+To put some numbers to these pictures: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
 Each molecule moves at around $$500$$ m/s (about $$1000$$ mph) and collides with another molecule roughly $$10^{10}$$ times per second.

-These numbers are so large that to model these systems at human scale, we must use statistics—there’s no way to track each particle individually.
-Statistical models may seem like a compromise, since they only provides estimates, but it turns out that the more particles or energy there is in a system, the more deterministic the models become.
-“More deterministic” in the sense that the probability distributions become very sharply peaked, and nearly deterministic statements can be made.
+These numbers are so large that to model such systems at human scale, we must use statistics—there’s no way to track each particle individually.
+Statistical models may seem like a compromise, since they only provides estimates, but it turns out that the more particles or energy within a system, the more deterministic the models become.
+“More deterministic” in the sense that probability distributions describing states of systems become very sharply peaked, and nearly deterministic statements can be made.

 **This post is about how macroscopic thermal properties emerge from the microscopic motion of individual molecules.**

-I’ll start with the emergence of pressure, and then move on to temperature, which introduces the theme of all that follows:
+I’ll start with the emergence of pressure, and then move on to temperature, which introduces the main assumptions of statistical thermodynamics:

-1. Every microstate (molecular-scale state) is equally likely at any given time
+1. Every molecular-scale state (called a _microstate_) is equally likely at any given time
-2. Macrostates (such as temperature and pressure) can correspond to many different microstates
+2. Macrostates such as temperature and pressure can correspond to many different microstates
 3. The probability of a macrostate is therefore determined by counting the number of microstates that produce it (more microstates = more probable macrostate)
-4. When there are large numbers of particles, the most probable macrostate is much, much more likely than all others, and is what we observe at equilibrium.
+4. When there are large numbers of particles, the most probable macrostate is much more likely than all others, and is what we observe at equilibrium.

 ## Pressure & The Kinetic Theory of Gases